Pillar 2 – Responsibility in Relationships – Podcast 4

 ● Feel in control of yourself

-● Have clearer boundaries for you personally and the relationship.
+● Establish more precise boundaries for yourself and the relationship.

 ● Higher self-esteem, because you feel good about yourself

-I’m sure you can add more to the list, and if you don’t take responsibility this can lead to disconnection, sadness, and confusion, which are the opposite of all the benefits really.
+I’m sure you can add more to the list, and if you don’t take responsibility, this can lead to disconnection, sadness, and confusion, which are the opposite of all the benefits.
 And if a

 I hope you agree that taking responsibility in a relationship is extremely important.